-With the findings in section 4.1, we can now perform a traffic-based CDMA network planning for a given area.
+With the findings in Section 4.1, we can now perform a traffic-based CDMA network planning for a given area.
 The great advantage of CDMA network planning in contrary to the design of conventional F/TDMA systems is that since there is a universal frequency reuse, no further frequency assignment and planning is necessary.
-This permits an easy and fast estimation of the inter-BTS distances when performing the first planning of a new area.
+This

-Let us consider figure 16.
+Let us consider Fig. 15.
 In this curve we can obtain the maximum distance that a MS can have from the BTS in order to maintain a required maximum outage probability and when the traffic intensity in the region is known.
-This curve also shows us that when the traffic intensity increases to a very high level, the maximum distance is rather independent of the desired outage requirement.
-When setting up the BTS according to the distances from the curves in figure 16, we also achieve an additional gain at the cell boundaries, the area where it is most likely to encounter an outage, through the soft-handoff ability of the system [2].
+This curve also shows us that when the traffic intensity increases to a very high level, the maximum distance is rather independent on the desired outage requirement.
+When setting up the BTS according to the distances from curve Fig. 15, we also achieve an additional gain at the cell boundaries, the area where it is most likely to encounter an outage, through the soft-handoff ability of the system.

-5. Conclusion and outlook
+5 Conclusion and Outlook

-In this paper we presented an overview of different teletraffic issues in mobile communication network planning.
-It was shown that due to the 2-dimensional clustered nature of the traffic distribution, care has to be taken to perform a demand-based network planning.
+In this paper we presented an overview over different aspects on application of teletraffic issues to mobile communication network planning.
+It was shown that due to the two-dimensional clustered nature of the traffic distribution, care has to be taken to perform a demandbased network planning.
 If the clustered nature of the teletraffic is neglected the subjective QoS is worse when dealing with clustered traffic.

-We have presented an algorithm to obtain clustered 2-dimensional traffic distributions, which makes use of the obvious relationship between population and demographic data and traffic demand.
+We have presented an algorithm to obtain clustered twodimensional traffic distributions, which makes use of the obvious relationship between population and demographic data and traffic demand.
 This discrete algorithm permits the use of methods from facility location theory to position the fixed network components such as transmitters and switches.
-The proposed framework of the demand node concept enables the matching of practice and theory in mobile network planning, cf. [5].
-The methods suggested in this chapter have been submitted to the ITU-T's focus group on traffic engineering for personal communications (FG-TEPC).
-FG-TEPC is considering how to harmonize the Demand Node framework with the procedures described in ITU-T E.750 series draft recommendations on terminal mobility.

 We have also shown that for analyzing CDMA networks it is especially necessary to take the spatial customer traffic distribution into account in the planning and network design process.
 Since traffic intensities will vary over time it is important to also observe the time-varying nature in the traffic model.
 The model presented here is only considered as a first approach of a stationary user distribution of the busy hour of the cell.
-The homogeneous case can easy be extended to a more general case where the traffic in the observed area is nonhomogeneous.
-To include time dynamics in the model, like temporal migration of hot-spot regions, the use of a time-varying spatial process, e.g., [1], can be considered.
-This can be useful when observing the impacts of the time dynamics of the power control loops on the capacity of the CDMA system [9].
+The homogeneous case can easy be extended to a more general case where the traffic in the observed area is non-homogeneous.
+To include time dynamics to the system, like temporal migration of hot-spot regions, the use of a time-varying spatial process, e.g. [Bau98], can be considered.
+This can useful when observing the impacts of the time be dynamics of the power control loops on the capacity of the CDMA system [Lei98].
 The growing importance of CDMA networks and the capacity problems that are appearing in the CDMAOne system show that an analytical computation of the teletraffic capacity is necessary.
-New technologies based on CDMA like the standardized UMTS also illustrate the need for an extension of the analytical techniques.
+New technologies based on CDMA like the standardized Universal Mobile Telecommunications Services (UMTS) also show the need for an extension of the analytical techniques.